 - Minor code

-This minor will teach you how to simulate neurons and to use them to reproduce cognitive functions of the brain such as object recognition and decision making.
-The student will learn and actively explore the multiple developments of computational neuroscience and artificial intelligence and their relationships with the underlying biological brain.
+Our modern understanding of the brain combines biology with computational models to discover how neurons and networks underlie behavior.
+This minor will depart from basics of neuroscience with lectures about neurons, brain and cognition and build up to teach you how to simulate neurons and neural networks.
+We will use networks to reproduce neuronal dynamics and high-level cognitive functions of the brain such as pattern recognition, motor behavior, memory and navigation.
+The student will learn and actively explore the multiple developments of computational neuroscience and artificial intelligence and their relationships with the biological brain.
 The minor emphasizes a mechanistic understanding of brain function and computation by presenting modern neural networks as explanatory devices.
-We work systematically from behavior, to essential neurobiology, to simulation of neurons and networks, onto the fundamentals of neural networks and their application to the problems of cognition.
+We work systematically from essential neurobiology, to behavior, to simulation of neurons onto the fundamentals of neural networks and their application to the problems of intelligence and cognition.

-- What is computation?
-What is the difference between biological and in silico computation?
+• What is computation?
+What are the differences between biological and in silico computation?

-- How are the computational principles implemented in biological substrates?
+• How are computational principles implemented in biological substrates?

-- How do neural networks help explain brain function?
+• How do artificial neural networks help explain brain function?

 After following this minor, the student should be able to: